Argentina, Kau Tapen Lodge; Another Day At The End Of The World

-Barely recovered from a painfully short night’s sleep each of us guides prepare our kit for another day on the water.
-The wind is surprisingly placid, only blowing a gentle 15 mph, those that have fished the mighty Rio Grande will understand this is rare.
+Barely recovered from a painfully short night’s sleep the guide team prepare our kit for another day on the water.
+The wind is surprisingly placid, blowing a gentle 15 mph.
+Those who have fished the mighty Rio Grande will understand this is rare.
 Initial small talk at the lodge is kept to a minimum as we are all keen to make the most of the excellent conditions.
 Minutes later, a line of guide trucks move down the hill from Kau Tapen Lodge to the main dirt track.
 I have Tim on board, a great character and follow Norfolk man.
 Together we meander through the maze of dirt tracks to Lilla’s, a beat made of a series of excellent pools and a personal favourite.

 Tim and I walk upstream on small stones to the head of Lilla’s pool, the largest and most productive on the beat.
-We keep a wide berth from the edge to make sure we cannot be spotted by anything that may be lurking.
-The pool looks in excellent condition and movement in the tail confirms fish are present.
-Starting high in the faster water ensures we don’t miss any fish that may be moving through.
+We keep a wide berth from the edge to make sure nothing lurking becomes aware of our presence.
+The pool looks in excellent condition and movement in the tail when we walk past confirms fish are present.
+Starting high in the faster water makes sure that we don’t miss any fish that may be moving through.
 At the head of Lilla’s the current hits the high bank before bending left and becoming the main run of the pool.
 Although the main stream of water is looking a little fast, the softer current on the inside is looking extremely fishy.

 Tim guides the line across the pool and continues with his short sharp strips, through the faster water and into the softer current on our side.
 This time the line is plucked back.
 Clamping down and with a lowered rod the gentle plucks becomes increasingly aggressive.
 As he lifts, the rod bends deep, exposing the weight of a good sea trout.
 Feeling the pressure the fish cartwheels into the air, then slams back down with an almighty splash.
-Still with plenty more juice the line now starts to peel off the reel.
-In a desperate bid to regain control, we follow.
+The fish, still with plenty more juice starts to peel line off the reel.
+In a desperate bid to regain control and stop it wrapping around a clump, we follow.

-The high bank side of many Kau Tapen pools have large sunken clumps that over the years have fallen in.
-When hooked, big fish often gun for this sunken structure.
-At times it can be important to keep a square angle to guide the fish away these snags and back to safer waters.
-These are such times, the sprint downstream has given Tim the opportunity to apply plenty of side pressure to try and salvage some control.
-Now the fishes aggression has been dulled he pulls harder to ease the bulk of the fish back to our bank.
+Over the years, parts of the high bank have collapsed into the water to form huge clumps that lie subsurface like icebergs.
+When hooked, big fish often head straight for this sunken structure and if they find a way to wrap the line, its game over.
+Because of this, it can be important to keep a square angle to guide the fish away these snags and back to safer waters.
+This was one of those times.
+The sprint downstream has given Tim the opportunity to apply plenty of side pressure to try and salvage some control.
+Now the aggression had been dulled, Tim pulls harder to ease the bulk back to our bank.
 Spent from acrobatics, the fish slips obligingly into the net.
-Knelt down, we both shake hands and admire the sixteen pound hen.
+Kneeling, we shake hands and admire the sixteen pound hen.

 Now forty meters downstream from where the first fish was hooked, we slowly we walk on small stones back to where all the excitement started.
 There is little rush as it will be good to give the pool time to settle.
 I carefully check the leader and fly for signs of wear.
 One rubber leg has broken off so we re-tie with the same pattern, certainly no need to change.
 Twenty minutes pass before we move back to the faster water at the head.